hashicorp/terraform-provider-azurerm/website/docs/r/hybrid_compute_machine_extension.html.markdown

 The following arguments are supported:

-* `hybrid_compute_machine_id` - (Required) The ID of the Hybrid Compute Machine Extension.
+* `arc_machine_id` - (Required) The ID of the Hybrid Compute Machine Extension.
 Changing this forces a new Hybrid Compute Machine Extension to be created.

 * `location` - (Required) The Azure Region where the Hybrid Compute Machine Extension should exist.
 Changing this forces a new Hybrid Compute Machine Extension to be created.